oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 By default, the Landing Zone compartments are deployed in the tenancy root compartment.
 In such case, all Landing Zone policies are attached to the root compartment.
 This behavior is changed by the following configuration variables:

-- **enclosing\_compartment\_options**: determines where the landing zone compartments are deployed: within a new enclosing compartment or within an existing enclosing compartment (that can be the Root compartment).
+- **enclosing\_compartment\_options**: determines where the Landing Zone compartments are deployed: within a new enclosing compartment or within an existing enclosing compartment (that can be the Root compartment).
 Valid options: 'Yes, deploy new', 'Yes, use existing', 'No'"

 - **enclosing\_compartment\_parent\_ocid**: the existing compartment where Landing Zone **enclosing** compartment is created.
 It is required if *enclosing\_compartment\_options* is 'Yes, deploy New'.